-, 4.5 Child Rights - maps main child rights stakeholders in the country in a broader sense and national Governance and governance/coordination systems for the implementation and monitoring of child Stakeholders rights highlights the systems and mechanisms for engagement of children and young people Stakenolders in a meaningful manner. - includes analysis of private sector and the business, multilateral financial institutions and regional bodies.
-4.6 Data and - assesses the main data and evidence gaps for monitoring child rights, SDGs and evidence on children national priorities for children. - provides an analysis of the data ecosystems for children and results-based policymaking processes.
-4.6 Business - assesses the direct and indirect impact of business on children and families. - looks at the role of private sector as a stakeholder in offering solutions and for decision making in the country. - analyses the business environment from the perspective of child rights focusing on care values, potential and practical contributions to advance social inclusion and scale up results for children and young people.
-4.7 Assessment of - provides assessment of the essential commodities and services.
-Essential - identifies most critical issues that facilitate or hinder access to commodities and services.
-Products/Services, - assess availability, affordability and accessibility of essential and innovative commodities and services and their cost, speed and quality of delivery.
-Markets and Supply - includes potential strengths of local markets including potential capacity to scale new products/services. - assess public and private sector capacities to produce and deliver commodities and services and potential partnerships for realising child rights through supply.
-4.8 Knowledge, - analysis of knowledge attitudes and practices preventing the realisation of child rights. attitudes and - assessment of social norms and individual behaviours and the barriers they create for nuantinas the realisation of rights for children. practices 5.
-THE RIGHTS OF CHI ildren (Analysed Dimensions) 5.1 Health and SUB-DOMAIN 2.1.: HEALTH SYSTEM nutrition SUB-DOMAIN 2.2.: MATERNAL, NEWBORN AND CHILD HEALTH SUB-DOMAIN 2.3.: IMMUNIZATION SUB-DOMAIN 2.4.: NUTRITION SUB-DOMAIN 2.5.: ADOLESCENT PHYSICAL, MENTAL AND REPRODUCTIVE HEALTH E 2 Education SUB-DOMAIN 2.6.: HIV/AIDS 5.2 Education, leisure and culture SUB-DOMAIN 3.1.: EDUCATION SYSTEM SUB-DOMAIN 3.2.: EDUCATION ACCESS AND PARTICIPATION ieisure and culture SUB-DOMAIN 3.3.: LEARNING QUALITY AND SKILLS SUB-DOMAIN 3.4.: LEISURE AND CULTURE 5.3 Family SUB-DOMAIN 4.1.: VIOLENCE AGAINST CHILDREN AND WOMEN environment and SUB-DOMAIN 4.2.: CHILDREN IN ALTERNATIVE CARE protection from SUB-DOMAIN 4.3.: JUSTICE FOR CHILDREN violence and SUB-DOMAIN 4.4.: CHILD MARRIAGE AND OTHER HARMFUL PRACTICES harmful practices SUB-DOMAIN 4.5.: CHILD EXPLOITATION 5.4 Participation and SUB-DOMAIN 5.1.: BIRTH REGISTRATION AND IDENTITY Civil Rights SUB-DOMAIN 5.2.: CHILD PARTICIPATION SUB-DOMAIN 5.3.: CIVIL AND POLITICAL FREEDOMS SUB-DOMAIN 5.4.: INFORMATION, INTERNET AND PROTECTION OF PRIVACY
+F 4.5 Child Rights - maps main child rights stakeholders in the country in a broader sense and Governance and national governance/coordination systems for the implementation and monitoring of child rights Stakeholders - highlights the systems and mechanisms for engagement of children and young people in a meaningful manner, - includes analysis of private sector and the business, multilateral financial institutions and regional bodies institutions and regional bodies A C Data and economic the main data and evidence care for manitaring shild rights CDCs 4.6 Data and - assesses the main data and evidence gaps for monitoring child rights, SDGs evidence on children and national priorities for children - provides an analysis of the data ecosystems for children and results-based policymaking processes 4.6 Business - assesses the direct and indirect impact of business on children and families - looks at the role of private sector as a stakeholder in offering solutions and for decision making in the country - analyses the business environment from the perspective of child rights focusing on care values, potential and practical contributions to advance social inclusion and scale up results for children and young people 4.7 Assessment of provides assessment of the essential commodities and services identifies most critical issues that facilitate or hinder access to commodities Essential Products/Services, and services - assess availability, affordability and accessibility of essential and innovative Markets and Supply commodities and services and their cost, speed and quality of delivery - includes potential strengths of local markets including potential capacity to scale new products/services assess public and private sector capacities to produce and deliver commodities and services and potential partnerships for realising child rights through supply 4.8 Knowledge, - analysis of knowledge attitudes and practices preventing the realisation of child rights. attitudes and - assessment of social norms and individual behaviours and the barriers they practices create for the realisation of rights for children Children (Analysed Dimensions) 5.1 Health and SUB-DOMAIN 2.1.: HEALTH SYSTEM nutrition SUB-DOMAIN 2.2.: MATERNAL, NEWBORN AND CHILD HEALTH SUB-DOMAIN 2.3.: IMMUNIZATION SUB-DOMAIN 2.4.: NUTRITION SUB-DOMAIN 2.5.: ADOLESCENT PHYSICAL, MENTAL AND REPRODUCTIVE HEALTH SUB-DOMAIN 2.6.: HIV/AIDS 5.2 Education, SUB-DOMAIN 3.1.: EDUCATION SYSTEM leisure and culture SUB-DOMAIN 3.2.: EDUCATION ACCESS AND PARTICIPATION SUB-DOMAIN 3.3.: LEARNING QUALITY AND SKILLS SUB-DOMAIN 3.4.: LEISURE AND CULTURE 5.3 Family SUB-DOMAIN 4.1.: VIOLENCE AGAINST CHILDREN AND WOMEN environment and SUB-DOMAIN 4.2.: CHILDREN IN ALTERNATIVE CARE protection from SUB-DOMAIN 4.3.: JUSTICE FOR CHILDREN violence and SUB-DOMAIN 4.4.: CHILD MARRIAGE AND OTHER HARMFUL PRACTICES harmful practices SUB-DOMAIN 4.5.: CHILD EXPLOITATION unite for children

-5.5 Poverty and SUB-DOMAIN 6.1.: SOCIAL PROTECTION SYSTEM

-Adequate Standard SUB-DOMAIN 6.2.: CHILD POVERTY AND MATERIAL DEPRIVATION

-of Living SUB-DOMAIN 6.3.: WATER AND SANITATION

-5.6 Cross-cutting 7.1.: GENDER 1

-7.2.: DISABILITY

-7.3.: EARLY CHILDHOOD DEVELOPMENT

-7.4.: ADOLESCENTS

-7.5.: CLIMATE CHANGE AND ENVIRONMENT

-7.6.: DISASTER, CONFLICT AND DISPLACEMENT
+5.4 Participation and SUB-DOMAIN 5.1.: BIRTH REGISTRATION AND IDENTITY Civil Rights SUB-DOMAIN 5.2.: CHILD PARTICIPATION SUB-DOMAIN 5.3.: CIVIL AND POLITICAL FREEDOMS SUB-DOMAIN 5.4.: INFORMATION, INTERNET AND PROTECTION OF PRIVACY.
+27 5.5 Poverty and SUB-DOMAIN 6.1.: SOCIAL PROTECTION SYSTEM Adequate Standard SUB-DOMAIN 6.2.: CHILD POVERTY AND MATERIAL DEPRIVATION of Living SUB-DOMAIN 6.3.: WATER AND SANITATION 5.6 Cross-cutting 7.1.: GENDER 7.2.: DISABILITY 7.3.: EARLY CHILDHOOD DEVELOPMENT 7.4.: ADOLESCENTS 7.5.: CLIMATE CHANGE AND ENVIRONMENT 7.6.: DISASTER, CONFLICT AND DISPLACEMENT